Danoloan10/ncunit/README.md

 ```
 char * test();
 ```
-This function can be named whatever, and must return NULL if the test has been passed successfully, or a string representing the error message otherwise.
+This function can be named whatever, and must return NULL if the test has been passed successfully.
+Assertions may be used to make the test fail given the desired circumstances.

 Inside tests, assertions may be included.
 Assertions are of the form:
 ```